marialarsson/tsugite/README.docker.md

 # Usage

-After a local build, use:
+Try this oneliner to use the image built by the GitHub Action and stored in GitHub Container Registry:

+		docker run --rm -p "8083:8083" ghcr.io/marialarsson/tsugite

+If you use "make build" to build locally instead, you can start the app with:

-		docker run --rm -port "8083:8083" tsugite
+		docker run --rm -p "8083:8083" tsugite

 Then open the browser at http://localhost:8083 and login with password "tsugite"